MonzurElahiShamim/linux-essentials/VNC server/VNC server setup.md

----
-updated_at: 2024-10-08T22:16:39.272+06:00
-edited_seconds: 850
----
-# Complete Guide to Setting Up VNC Server with GUI on Oracle Linux 7 and Connecting via SSH Tunnel
+# Setting Up VNC Server with GUI on `Oracle Linux 7`

-This guide will walk you through installing a graphical desktop environment on Oracle Linux 7, setting up a VNC server, securing the connection using an SSH tunnel, and connecting from a local machine using a VNC client.
+This guide will walk you through :
+- Installing a graphical desktop environment on Oracle Linux 7,
+- Setting up a VNC server,
+- Securing the connection using an SSH tunnel, and
+- Connecting from a local machine using a VNC client.

----

-### Prerequisites

-- **Oracle Linux 7** installed on the remote machine.
-- **Root** access or **sudo** privileges on the remote machine.
-- **SSH** access to the remote machine.
-- A **VNC client** installed on your local machine (e.g., TigerVNC, RealVNC, or TightVNC).

----

 ## Step 1: Install the Graphical Desktop Environment ("Server with GUI")